 The SPE hereby re-delegates procurement authority, except where prohibited by law, regulation, or policy to the Bureau HCAs as set forth in Table 1 below.
 The Bureau HCA is responsible for the operation and oversight of a procurement system that is in compliance with applicable laws, regulations, policies, standards, and performance goals to carry out their delegated procurement authority to support the office or offices designated in Table 1 below.
-Each HCA, in consultation with the SPE, will appoint a single BCPO as the senior procurement official at his or her Bureau.
+Each HCA, in consultation with the SPE, will appoint a single BCPO as the senior procurement official at their Bureau.
 The BCPO shall be responsible for executing the procurement authority assigned to the HCA in Table 1 below except for functions retained by the HCA, or except where prohibited by law, regulation, or policy, or otherwise delegated pursuant to 1001.603-3(b).
 The HCA shall hold the BCPO accountable for performance commitments furnished by the SPE.
+The HCA may re-delegate authority of the acquisition system to officials at a level not lower than the BCPO.
 The HCA shall be the recommending or approving authority for BCPO performance unless a different arrangement is authorized by the SPE in writing.
 Any request for procurement support to be provided by other than the contracting activity designated in Table 1 below shall be executed in accordance with subpart 1017.5.

-The changes in delegation address procurement authority only, and are not intended to involve or require the transfer of budgetary resources.
+The changes in delegation address procurement authority only and are not intended to involve or require the transfer of budgetary resources.
 For a Bureau HCA fulfilling these responsibilities on behalf of another component of Treasury, HCA duties will be performed on a reimbursable basis unless other arrangements are made through the budget process.